 The above code is the template for this page.

-If we navigate back to the Tickets page and click the Test Ticket, we should see the following:
+If we navigate back to the Tickets page and click one of the tickets.
+We should then see the ticket page along with the comments:

 Conclusion